joris-gentinetta/monkey_robot_codebase/README.md

-# Instructions for setup and usage of control interface for robot monkey
+# Instructions for setup of the control interface for the robot monkey

 ## Introduction

-This ReadMe contains instructions for the setup and usage of a *control interface* for a robot monkey, which I have created during my bachelor's thesis:  "Assembly and Programming of a Robot Monkey to Study Imitation Learning in Marmosets" (see main branch).
+This ReadMe contains instructions for the setup and usage of the *control interface* for the robot monkey, which was started during Jaú Gretlers bachelor's thesis:  "Assembly and Programming of a Robot Monkey to Study Imitation Learning in Marmosets".

-The appendix of the above mentioned thesis already contains most of the necessary instructions for the setup of the control interface.
-As is hinted at in section C.2.4 of the appendix of the thesis, it was not clear at the time of writing, whether the moveit config package created during the thesis would be usable on foreign machines.
-It turned out it is not.
-For this reason, this ReadMe contains a detailed instruction on how to generate the moveit config package used during the thesis.
-For completeness, all other setup steps are also described.

 ## Abbreviations and explanations of some terms
 - Raspberry Pi (RPP)
 - Controller device: The device on which you want to run the simulation and interact with the robot

+# Usage
-## Index
+## 1. Setup
-1. Install Ubuntu 20.04 on the  controller device
-2. Install Ubuntu 20.04 Server on the RPP
-3. Setup a static IP on the RPP
-4. Install ROS on the controller device
-5. Install ROS on the RPP
-6. Setup the ROS Environment Variables
-7. Install MoveIt on the controller device
-8. Install package responsible for data saving/loading
-9. Generate a Moveit Config Package
-10. Modify the standard Rviz setup
-11. Modify the standard kinematics config
-12. Perform a quick test
-13. Download and build the monkey_interface
-14. Setup the monkey_interface
-15. Setup the RPP to listen to joint_states data
-16. Use the monkey_interface
+On the RPP:
-17. Use the joint_control node on the RPP
+- Start the ROS network by running ```roscore``` on the RPP.
-18. Useful tricks
+On the Controller:
+- Run ```roslaunch monkey demo.launch``` to start Rviz.
+- In a second terminal run ```python3 /home/robot-user/monkey_robot_codebase/monkey_interface/src/robot_gui.py``` to start the GUI.
+- Arrange the windows such that you have Rviz on the left side of your screen and the GUI on the right side.

+## 2. GUI usage
+There are three options:
+- ```Collect waypoints```: Lets you choose waypoints for the left and right arm iteratively until you choose to save.
+Whenever you have moved the EEF of the robot to a desired waypoint you must manipulate the rotation of one of the interactive markers (red/green/blue circles).
+This ensures that the last interactive marker position recorded by the monkey_interface node corresponds to the position of the hand.

+- ```Load and edit waypoints``` Lets you load a previously saved collection of waypoints.
+You can then add waypoints that will be appended.
+- ```Plan/Execute``` When using a collection of waypoints for the first time, you first ```Load Waypoints```, then ```Plan Carthesian Path```, then ```Save Plan```, then choose the number of interpolation steps between waypoints, then ```Execute Plan```.
+When the robot is ready to start the movement, the ```Start``` button is activated.
+In consequent usage, it will be ```Load Plan```, then choose the number of interpolation steps between waypoints, then ```Execute Plan```.

+# Installation and first setup
 ## 1. Install Ubuntu 20.04 on your controller device
 You can get the image from [here](https://releases.ubuntu.com/20.04/).